Memory Internals

 models:

-# or: "local/all-mpnet-base-v2" # 768 dimensions
+# or: "local/sentence-transformers/all-mpnet-base-v2" # 768 dims

 Note: SQLite-backed formations automatically fall back to local embeddings when no API-based embedding model is configured.